Liz Johnson Artur: Black Balloon Archive

 Consisting of hundreds of gelatin silver prints and chromogenic prints, Black Balloon Archive is an archive of images that reflect black communities and their members globally.
-It began in 1991 and is an ongoing project that involves a desire to create powerful images of the black diaspora and is motivated by a hunger to make connections with communities which, until her mid twenties, she barely knew existed.
+It began in 1991 and is an ongoing project that involves a desire to create powerful images of the black diaspora and is motivated by a hunger to make connections with communities that, until her mid-twenties, she barely knew existed.

 The name Black Balloon Archive comes from a song by Syl Johnson called "Black Balloons".

-Black Balloon Archive is a project whose goal is to show respect to her subject’s ability to control how they are presented in their own lives by honestly representing that image.
-In a media climate that often dehumanizes black people and uses their images in unethical ways, Artur’s body of work is especially important as she focuses on her subjects’ ability to self-determine how they present and are seen by the viewer.
+Black Balloon Archive is a project whose goal is to show respect to her subject's ability to control how they are presented in their own lives by honestly representing that image.
+In a media climate that often dehumanizes black people and uses their images in unethical ways, Artur's body of work is especially important as she focuses on her subjects’ ability to self-determine how they present and are seen by the viewer.
 The artist explained to i-D magazine that "there's a sense of pride in how people display themselves.
 It's why I like street portraits, because I think there's a real presence that everyone has."

-Russians of Colour
+"Russians of Colour"

 Inspired by reconnecting with her father in 2010, Johnson Artur began documenting the stories of "Russians of Colour".
 Working in conjunction with journalist Sarah Bentley, the project focuses on black Russians who have grown up without either or both of their parents and who collectively describe themselves as Afro-Russians.